thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 }
 ```

-Sending the current software list along with the status will help the cloud providers to show the most up-to-date software list after an update was performed, which would include any extra depepndencies that got installed/removed as part of the update.
+Sending the current software list along with the status will help the cloud providers to show the most up-to-date software list after an update was performed, which would include any extra dependencies that got installed/removed as part of the update.

 #### Failed Status Payload